KenKundert/inform/README.rst

 | Released: 2018-09-09
 |

-A light-weight package with few dependencies that provides various print-like functions that are used when communicating with the user.
+A light-weight package with few dependencies that provides specialized print functions that are used when communicating with the user.
 It allows you to easily print attractive, informative, and consistent error messages.
 For
 example: